 Visitors with the Osaka Amazing Pass can use their TOKU x2 Coupons here for 200 yen off the entrance cost!

 This is the end of the Osaka one day itinerary!
-The best thing about Spa World is that it is opened 24 hours so stay as long as you want.
+The best thing about Spa World is that it is open 24 hours so stay as long as you want.
 Afterward, just take the subway train back to where you are staying in Osaka, just make sure you are able to catch the last train!

 Alternative Attractions to the Osaka 1-Day Itinerary

 In this section, we will talk about other attractions that we didn’t make the cut in our 1 day Osaka itinerary.